kwozyman/rhcos-edge-demo/README.md

 wifi-enabled
 ```

-In order to pull the NetworkManager component for configuring wireless NICs, we are including package `NetworkManager-wifi`, with it's latest (`*`) version.
+In order to pull the NetworkManager component for configuring wireless NICs, we are including package `NetworkManager-wifi`, with it's 1.35 (`1.35.*`) version.
 This, of course, pulls a lot of dependencies with all the kernel drivers and firmware packages needed.
 To see the complete list, you can use the `depsolve` command:

 ```
 $ composer-cli blueprints depsolve wifi-container